feyuk/country-info/README.md

 <img src="./country-image-preview.png" alt="preview"/>

-Search for a country and check about the border information.

 ### About App

-This app generates Qr Code based on the url entered.
+Search for a country and check important information.

 Features: